Fast Masters: Championship finals: Saturday August 21

 The championship main event feature was scheduled for 12 laps, and would decide the $100,000 Fast Masters championship.
 The six qualifiers lined up double file for the start, with George Follmer on the pole, and Bobby Unser second.

 At the start, Follmer and Unser went side-by-side into turn one, and battled into the dog-leg.
 Unser slipped by in the right-hander, and led going into the oval segment.
 Parnelli Jones went to the outside in turn four to try to pass Follmer.
 Down the frontstretch the two went side-by-side, and Jones locked up the brakes as he tried to make the pass into the dogleg.
 Follmer held on, and Jones stayed in third.

 A yellow came out for debris, which set up a restart on lap 5.
 Unser and Follmer battled 1st-2nd, while Jones tried to hold off David Pearson for third.

 The second yellow for debris set up a restart on lap 9.
 As the cars were going through turn 3 anticipating a green flag, 6th place David Hobbs jumped the restart, passing two cars and went three wide with Follmer and Jones.
 The scuffle sent Jones into the outside wall in turn four.
 Follmer's car was also damaged and he retired from the race.

 The ensuing restart saw Unser leading, and Pearson in second with four laps to go.
 Redman and Hobbs battled for third.
 Unser pulled out to a comfortable lead, and wrapped up the championship in dominating fashion.
 With Unser winning, Pearson second, and Redman third, the top three were an Indycar veteran, a NASCAR veteran, and a road racing veteran.

 The 1993 championship would end up being the only season contested for the Fast Masters.

 Legacy

+In a December 2018 feature, Road & Track said the series was "an amazing farce from the start."
+The numerous costly accidents, of which all 12 machines incurred some sort of damage, tallied tens of thousands of dollars in repairs, and earned the series the nickname "Crash Masters".
+Tom Walkinshaw Racing, which was tasked with preparing, maintaining, and repairing the cars, "attempted mutiny" after the carnage of the first weekend.

-In a December 2018 feature, Road and Track said the series was "an amazing farce from the start."
-While Hagerty said the series "brought anything other than sheer misery to Jaguar, ESPN, and series sponsor Havoline," and was "one of the most bizarre efforts in the annals of single-make auto racing."
+Hagerty said the series "brought anything other than sheer misery to Jaguar, ESPN, and series sponsor Havoline," and was "one of the most bizarre efforts in the annals of single-make auto racing."

+Despite its pejorative perception as a "demolition derby", no drivers were seriously injured.
+The races were praised for attracting some of the biggest American racing legends of the second half of the 20th century, some of whom had not raced professionally in many years, and introduced them to a new generation of fans.
+The series was described in retrospect as "one of the most delightfully unhinged racing concepts to become a reality."